howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ![all frame pieces are cut out](/images/hobby/paddling/sup/gallery/0010-paddleboard-frame-pieces.jpg)

-By the end of the MLK Day holiday all of my interior frame components were precisely cut out.
-You see them above, stacked on top of the 5 boxes of Paulownia strips I purchased from Jarvis Boards.
-An extreme cold front has reached south Louisiana which will prevent
+By the end of the MLK Day holiday all of the interior frame components for the SUP were precisely cut and shaped.
+You see them above, stacked on top of the 5 boxes of Paulownia strips which I purchased from Jarvis Boards.
+An extreme (for us) cold front has reached south Louisiana to be followed this weekend with a reinforcing cold front.
+These cold temperatures will prevent any gluing, but I will be able to 1) clean out my storage room / workshop space, 2) set up my long workshop table, and 3) make the scarf joint cuts in preparation for gluing.
+I suppose I could try to put an electric heater in my shop, but I don't believe I have one big enough to warm the space.

 ## Project Thumbnail Gallery